Pegify/pegify/README.md

 # Pegify Distribution

 This repository is the distribution surface for the Pegify desktop app.
 It contains only end-user install metadata and release workflows.
-The authoritative source remains private.

 ## Install